yldevierginity/alc-workshop/HOW TO CREATE AN AWS USER ACCOUNT.md

-﻿Access the photos here: [How to Create an AWS User Account](https://drive.google.com/drive/folders/1iyXw7aPZfYNLXvlkYlLgWRyJ9JoDcPqc?usp=drive_link)
+# Creating an AWS User Account: A Step-by-Step Guide

-HOW TO CREATE AN AWS USER ACCOUNT

 **PREREQUISITE**